tester616/InsulinCalculator/downloads/readme.txt

 Download the project as .zip.
 Ready for import after extraction (tested with Android Studio).

 NOTE: Since my computer for whatever genius reason refuses to create a complete .zip (by totally ignoring the .idea folder) when the source folder is selected, I had to select every folder & file inside of it to make it work.
 In other words you need to extract the .zip and put everything into a folder.
-This folder originally had the same name as the .zip itself.
+This folder originally had the same name as the .zip itself (InsulinCalculator).